denten-books/plain-text/0-intro.md

 then tap and poke at the surface until I find a small image that represents both my library and book store, where I can "buy" and "borrow" books.
 Buying or borrowing books does not, however, involve the possession of physical objects.
-Rather, I agree to a licence that grants limited access to data, which the software then assembles into something resembling a book on screen.
+Rather, I agree to a license that grants limited access to data, which the software then assembles into something resembling a book on screen.
 I tap again to begin reading.
 The screen dims to match room ambiance as it fills up with words.
 A passage on the first page appears underlined: other